- Need Help?

 Join our team - Helping People and Changing Lives!
 Enjoy a friendly work environment among highly capable co-workers, with the rewards of helping families in need!
 We are actively building an environment that welcomes and encourages the involvement and success of all individuals and respects the new possibilities that are created when diverse people, beliefs and values are included.

-Our Hopelink staff of 300 are dedicated to our mission and supporting the people we serve.
+Our Hopelink staff of over 300 are dedicated to our mission and supporting the people we serve.
 We offer great benefits.

 Since 1971, Hopelink has served homeless and low-income families, children, seniors and people with disabilities in the north and east King County, WA.
 With service centers in Redmond, Bellevue, Kirkland, Shoreline and Sno-Valley (Carnation), we are the largest nonprofit organization in the area.
-Hopelink programs and services focus on five key areas: food, financial assistance, housing & family development, adult education & employment and transportation/mobility.
+Hopelink programs and services focus on five key areas: food, financial & energy assistance, housing & family development, adult education & employment and transportation/mobility.
 Programs are aimed at helping people achieve stability, and helping them gain the skills and knowledge they need to exit poverty for good.